 “Whether it be our highly successful MSUFCU Jazz Artist in Residence program, our career-focused MSUFCUEntrepreneurial Musical Artist in Residence program, or other initiatives over the years, the College of Music andthe MSUFCU have an extensive history of creative, effective, and sustainable collaborations,” said College ofMusic Dean James Forger.
 “The MSUFCU DREAM Fund is a continuation of that strong partnership and will havea significant impact on music education in Detroit.”

-Founded in 1937, MSUFCU has a national reputation for excellence and has received several top industry and workplace awards, including being named a Best Credit Union to Work For® by American Banker for the fifth year, a Top Workplace by the Detroit Free Press for 11 consecutive years, a National Best and Brightest Companies to Work For® winner for six consecutive years, and was named one of the top five Michigan credit unions in Forbes' Best-in-State Credit Unions 2021 list.
-MSUFCU was named a Best Workplace in Financial Services and Insurance by Fortune Magazine two consecutive years and has been certified as a Great Place to Work® for nine consecutive years.
-MSUFCU has been recognized by the Credit Union National Association, earning first place for the people-helping-people philosophy 2020 Louise Herring Award.
-MSUFCU is headquartered in East Lansing, Mich., has 22 branches, over 315,000 members, more than $6.5 billion in assets, and nearly 950 employees.
+Founded in 1937, MSUFCU has a national reputation for excellence and has received several top industry and workplace awards, including being named a Best Credit Union to Work For® by American Banker for the sixth year, a Top Workplace by the Detroit Free Press for 12 consecutive years, and a National Best and Brightest Companies to Work For® winner for seven consecutive years.
+MSUFCU has also been certified as a Great Place to Work® for 10 consecutive years and has been recognized by the Credit Union National Association, earning first place for the people-helping-people philosophy Louise Herring Award.
+MSUFCU is headquartered in East Lansing, Mich., has 21 branches, more than 335,000 members, $7 billion in assets, and nearly 1,100 employees.
 For more information, visit msufcu.org.